bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s-part-two.markdown

 java.util.logging.ConsoleHandler.encoding = UTF-8
 {% endhighlight %}

-You can do it in Dokerfile by replacing original logging.properties with COPY/ADD or you can use script like in example below:
+You can do it in Dockerfile by replacing original logging.properties with the COPY/ADD commands, or you can use script like in example below:
 {% highlight docker %}
     ARG log-config
     RUN rm /usr/local/tomcat/conf/logging.properties && echo -e $log-config >> /usr/local/tomcat/conf/logging.properties
 {% endhighlight %}
 Don't forget to set the docker build-args!

-If ${log-config} are multiline use /n at the end of each line.
+If ${log-config} are multiline, use /n at the end of each line.